 Inaccessible Resources

-Ownership that is being disputed or is undecided, as in divorce proceedings or in probate
+Ownership that is being disputed or is undecided, as in divorce proceedings or in probate.

-For NA, inaccessible resources include resources of a participant who resides in a domestic violence emergency shelter when either of the following apply:
+For NA, inaccessible resources include resources of a participant who resides in a domestic violence shelter(g) when any of the following apply:

 The resource is jointly owned with a participant of the former budgetary unit containing the nonparticipant who abused them.